bitnami/charts/bitnami/spark/README.md

 ## Introduction

 This chart bootstraps an [Apache Spark](https://github.com/bitnami/bitnami-docker-spark) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+Apache Spark includes APIs for Java, Python, Scala and R.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
 This Helm chart has been tested on top of [Bitnami Kubernetes Production Runtime](https://kubeprod.io/) (BKPR).
 Deploy BKPR to get automated TLS certificates, logging and monitoring for your applications.